-Everything in Mary’s world is falling apart.
-A dozen times she makes plans to go home.
-But she is in love with her husband and won’t leave.
-She’s also aware of what it means to be part of this watershed moment in history, if the country can make it to an election before imploding.
-The whole world watches the drama unfold.
+A dozen times she makes plans to go home, yet she’s aware of what it means to be part of this watershed moment in history, if the country can make it to an election before imploding.
+The whole world watches the drama evolve.

 Mary’s story unfolds in not only in Cape Town, but in the wilds of Kruger Park Game Reserve, the beauty of the wine country of the Western Province, and the captivating Atlantic coastal peninsula to the tip of Cape of Good Hope.
 In these stunning settings, she and Patrick find each other time and again while exploring the beautiful South African countryside.

 This personal story of marriage in a foreign land parallels the political turmoil in Cape Town as the election draws near.
 On a professional level Mary finds her footing, discovers the township hardships, organizing Congressional Delegations and diplomatic events.
 But as plans for the election flounder, so does her relationship with Patrick.
-As the country goes to the brink and is transformed, so too, Mary changes from an idealistic, naive Midwestern girl to a mature woman committed to the mission of liberation for all South Africans, and determined to save her marriage.
+As the country goes to the brink and is transformed, so too, Mary changes from an idealistic, naïve Midwestern girl to a mature woman committed to the mission of liberation for all South Africans, and determined to save her marriage.